Bielby History, Family Crest & Coats of Arms

 The surname Bielby was first found in Bilby, Nottinghamshire, a township, in the parish of Blyth.
 In the mid 1800s the hamlet had about 221 inhabitants and measured about 1,918 acres in size.
 Bielby is a village and civil parish in the East Riding of Yorkshire, and as of 2011, it had a population of 211.
 The village dates back to at least the Domesday Book where it was listed as Belebi in the union of Pocklington, land held by the King in Yorkshire and was derived from the Old Scandinavian personal name + by as in "farmstead or village of a man called Beli"

-Important Dates for the Bielby family
+Early History of the Bielby family

 This web page shows only a small excerpt of our Bielby research.
 Another 128 words (9 lines of text) covering the years 1086, 1379, 1541, 1544, 1604, 1635 and 1730 are included under the topic Early Bielby History in all our PDF Extended History products and printed products wherever possible.